 Overview

 Legl's CDD reports draw on data from multiple third-party providers to verify identity, check financial history, and screen for AML risks, sanctions, and Politically Exposed Persons (PEPs).
-This article explains which providers power each type of check and what data sources they use.
+This article explains which providers power each type of check.

 Where you will see this